 DC Strokes Youth is one of a kind program and the only rowing program purposefully designed to introduce rowing to youth in SE DC public schools.
 The goal of DC Strokes Youth is to introduce young people (aged 12-17) to the sport of rowing, which promotes physical fitness and emphasizes the importance of teamwork, good sportsmanship, perseverance, and hard work.
 Despite living close to the river, many program participants have not experienced being near it, let alone on the river.
 Through the DC Strokes/Serve Your City collaboration, DC Strokes Youth gives them a chance to experience the river for the first time.

-Learn more about our partners by clicking on their links:
+Learn more about our partners:

 Whitman-Walker Lesbian Services Program